-Attaining a perfect obedience?
-Can this be an honorable goal for anyone?
-A goal worth pursuing?!? …
+Attaining perfect obedience?
+Can this be an honourable goal for anyone?
+Is a goal worth pursuing?!? …

-The Mexican director Luis Urquiza explores various horrid ways to lose one`s innocence, sacrificing the latitude to make one’s own decisions and the betrayal of trust.
+The Mexican director Luis Urquiza explores various horrid ways to lose one`s innocence, sacrificing the latitude to make one’s own decisions and betray trust.

 Like in Pedro Almodovar’s 2004 film Bad Education (which also has a similar narrative), the blissful depiction of innocence and happiness is achieved through the use of lighting, attention to details and choice of locations.
 Immersed in this heavenly atmosphere, the viewer is being prepared for the protagonist’s inevitable loss of his ideal world….

-The priests who form the faculty of the seminary appear ready to offer spiritual help and guidance and they teach religion with passion.
+The priests who form the seminary faculty appear ready to offer spiritual help and guidance and teach religion with a passion.
 They encourage the young boys to be courageous and express themselves freely.
-Yet it becomes clear that the ultimate goal of some is to attain the perfect obedience of their pupils.
+Yet, it becomes clear that the ultimate goal of some is to attain the perfect obedience of their pupils.

-Even before watching the film, the viewer may become wary of what the term “perfect obedience” means upon seeing the quote from the Bible featured on a poster prominately displayed on the film’s cover.
-From Matthew 7:15 “Beware of the false teachers–men who come to you in sheep’s fleeces, but beneath that disguise they are ravenous wolves”.
+Even before watching the film, the viewer may become wary of what the term “perfect obedience” means upon seeing the quote from the Bible featured on a poster prominently displayed on the film’s cover.
+From Matthew 7:15, “Beware of the false teachers–men who come to you in sheep’s fleeces, but beneath that disguise, they are ravenous wolves”.

 Perfect Obedience Trailer

 Perfect Obedience is not lacking in clichés in addressing its controversial subject matter.
-But the film doesn’t make it’s own judgements, but rather leaves such moral judgments to the viewer.
-One doesn’t realize it, but the stronger emotions and reflections on what is shown occur after rather than during the screen time of the film.
-In fact, there is nothing graphically shown in the film but, rather, only implied.
+But the film doesn’t make its judgements but instead leaves such moral judgments to the viewer.
+One doesn’t realise it, but the stronger emotions and reflections on what is shown occur after rather than during the film’s screen time.
+There is nothing graphically shown in the film but, rather, only implied.
 The finale, so unlike the typical happy endings of most American productions, ensures that the viewer will become disturbed …yet willing to make a contribution toward change.

-While Perfect Obedience is not poignant and heart wrenching like Aisling Walsh`s 2003 film Song for a Raggy Boy, it intrigues enough to keep the viewer’s attention — making use of philosophical and religious thoughts introduced as voice over narrative.
-Sebastian Aguirre’s character is present in almost all of the film’s scenes due to the fact that the story is presented largely through his eyes – following his loss of innocence on his way to achieving a perfect obedience.
+While Perfect Obedience is not poignant and heart-wrenching like Aisling Walsh`s 2003 film Song for a Raggy Boy, it intrigues enough to keep the viewer’s attention — making use of philosophical and religious thoughts introduced as voice-over narrative.
+Sebastian Aguirre’s character is present in almost all of the film’s scenes since the story is mainly presented through his eyes – following his loss of innocence on his way to achieving perfect obedience.
 It’s a goal no one should pursue ….